 - 1. The number of days to be incremented or decremented must be less than or equal to 8192.
-This is more than 22 years, and generally using any change this large is ill-advised.
+This is more than 22 years, and generally using any change this large is illadvised.
 If a value greater than this is specified, it will be converted to zero; a warning message will be given. - 2.
-The root in a time-shift phrase cannot also be a verb or an actor.
+The root in a time-shift phrase cannot also be a verb, actor or agent.
 Consequently, these patterns should focus on the temporal modifiers, with any accompanying verbs or nouns being included in patterns. - 3.
-The first non-null time-shift phrase found in the sentence is used; subsequent phrases are ignored.
-At some point in the future, the program may be enhanced to allow subordinate phrases and complexity conditions on these phrases. - 4.
-At present, the time-shifting patterns cannot be changed from inside the program; this part of the verbs file should be modified using a text editor. - 5.
-The time shifting facility was developed at the request of an external sponsor, and it has not been tested in our project beyond basic validation of the specified features.
-It may still have some bugs.
+The first non-null time-shift phrase found in the sentence is used; subsequent phrases are ignored. - 4.
+Time-shifting patterns cannot be changed from inside the program; this part of the .verbs file should be modified using a text editor.